 If you are interested in more than just a great education – if you want to challenge yourself to test your mettle – to develop your character and continue growing as a leader; if you want to be part of something bigger than yourself; if you have a desire to serve your nation and humanity, then maybe the Coast Guard Academy is the right place for you.
 We are very selective, highly competitive and are looking for the very best – young men and women who have demonstrated they have what it takes to develop into commissioned officers and leaders of character – and who share our commitment to our core values of honor, respect and devotion to duty.

-Our exceptional academic program is among the nation’s best as reflected in the national rankings.
-In 2010, U. S. News and World Report ranked the Coast Guard Academy the number one baccalaureate college in the Northeast, and Forbes ranked us in the top ten best Science, Technology, Engineering and Math (STEM) schools for women.
-With a cadet corps comprised of approximately 30 percent women, we are very proud of this achievement.
+Our exceptional academic program is among the Nation’s best as reflected in the national rankings.
+In 2015, U. S. News and World Report ranked the Coast Guard Academy number one in the “Regional Colleges North” category and number twelve in the nation in the “Best in Undergraduate Engineering Programs” category.

-Our Division III athletic program is an important part of the academy experience.
+Our Division III athletic program is an important part of the Academy experience.
 The emphasis is on character development and teamwork.
-Approximately 70 percent of our cadets, both male and female, participate in intercollegiate sports, but for the others, we offer intramural and club sports – so there is truly something for everyone.
+All of our cadets participate in competitive athletics.
+Approximately 65 percent of our cadets participate in one of our 25 intercollegiate sports offered at the Academy.
+We also offer competitive club and intramural sports – so there is truly something for everyone.

-I graduated from the Coast Guard Academy in 1982 as a member of the third class to admit women.
-I know what it’s like to be a young cadet, possibly leaving home for the first time and embarking on the experience of a lifetime.
+I graduated from the Coast Guard Academy in 1983 and know what it is like to be a young cadet, possibly leaving home for the first time and embarking on the experience of a lifetime.
 As Superintendent, I am committed to the safety, well-being, professional development and education of all the young men and women who enter our gates as cadets entrusted to my care.
-The faculty and staff here are committed to providing a positive, inclusive, empowering and inspiring learning environment that values each individual and allows our Academy and the Coast Guard to benefit from the talents, abilities and viewpoints of a cadet corps drawn from the richness of American society.
+The faculty and staff here are committed to providing a positive, inclusive, empowering and inspiring learning environment that values individuals and allows our Academy and the Coast Guard to benefit from the talents, abilities and viewpoints of a cadet corps drawn from the diversity of society.

 Semper Paratus – Always Ready!